altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular-065b/ethernet/agx5e-ethernet-10g/ug-agx5e-ethernet-10g.md

 ### Software Architecture

-The Software Archtecture of the Design described in the following sections.
+The Software Architecture of the Design described in the following sections.

 #### Architecture Overview